 This chapter describes the techniques used to evaluate the proposed method.
 Moreover, it discusses the results of this study in comparison with other Machine Learning Approaches.
 Finally, it concludes the thesis work by summarizing the proposed approach and findings.

-5.1 Performance of the Stacking-based model
+5.1 Performance comparisons on the benchmark dataset:

-Here, we assess the performance of the proposed stacking architecture on the benchmark training dataset.
-For this, the architecture is first trained on the training dataset using 10-cross fold validation and consequently tested on independent test dataset.
-For clarity, the model was trained on benchmark training dataset then the model was tested on the independent dataset because it is necessary to test the model on the sequences that present the distribution of peptides that are Bitter and Non-Bitter.
+Here, the performance of the proposed stacking-based architecture and other individual machine learning models is assessed on the benchmark training dataset.
+For this, a widely used method called, 10-fold CV is adopted.
 The findings of the stacking-based model on the benchmark dataset are shown in Table 3.